 It will depend on the scope of the work for which a building permit is sought.
 The practice of engineering, architecture, landscape architecture, and land surveying are regulated professions and, except for limited exceptions, the type of work described in the documents being submitted for a building permit will need to be prepared and sealed by the applicable professional.
 The practice of engineering and land surveying is defined in and regulated through RCW 18.43.

 May Washington state-licensed architects, engineers, or landscape architects prepare documents for submittal to public authorities for exempt work without their professional seal and signature?

 No, regardless of whether the structure or work is exempt or non-exempt, Washington state-registered architects, engineers and landscape architects must seal and sign all drawings they prepare when filed with public authorities.
-See:
+See RCW 18.96.150